JeronimoHoulin/SPL-Token-Analytics/README.md

 # SPL Token Analytics
 React app for a SPL token analytics app for SolanaPrime (https://solanaprime.com/)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App]

 ## Available Scripts

 In the project directory, you can run: